cmuparlay/severus/README.md

 # Severus

 A tool for revealing scheduling patterns in NUMA architectures.
-See our paper at PACT 2019: /Unfair Scheduling Patterns in NUMA Architectures/.
+See our paper at PACT 2019: *Unfair Scheduling Patterns in NUMA Architectures*.

 ## Dependencies